-Alipurduar town is gaining prominence in tourism.
+Alipurduar town is gaining prominence in tourism because of its advantageous location.
 The town itself does not have much to offer for the tourists.
-But the surrounding area offers excellent tourist attractions.
+But the surrounding area offers excellent travel attractions.
 A number of interesting choices are available within a short traveling distance from the town.
 Dense forests and hills offering beautiful natural landscape surround the town.

 Buxa - The most important forest near Alipurduar is Buxa Tiger Reserve (BTR) , which attained much fame all over India for its enormous natural resources in terms of rare flora and fauna.
 The forest has got the status of a National Park and houses the maximum number of Royal Bengal Tiger Population in North Bengal.
 The entry point of BTR, at Rajabhatkhawa, is just 12 Kilometers from Alipurduar.

 Within BTR, tourists have the option of visiting Jayanti or go to Buxa fort.
 If you are a little adventurous, you may go up to Lepchakha (A 4 km trek).
 There are also great trekking options in the area including trek to Sinchula and Rovers Point.
 The highest peak of Jalpaiguri the Chota Sinchula is located near Alipurduar.
 At an altitude of 1733m at about 12 km from Buxa the peak offers beautiful sights of the impermeable forest covers of Buxa hills and Bhutan valley.